data(WorldPhones)

 We can see that MPAA ratings aren’t the only thing missing.
 Almost the same amount of films are missing the budget information.
 With budget, it’s easier to say that if we don’t have a number, it is missing.
 Then again, that column did have NAs in place from the beginning.

 We’re also interested in seeing if there is overlapping missingness between the columns.
+It can indicate patterns in the data.
 We’ll use an upset plot ([INSERT LINK HERE]) for that.
 Just add gg_miss_upset()

 .